PIQuIL/QuCumber/docs/installation.rst

-**Before** you install Anaconda, make sure to have a LaTeX distribution installed, for example MiKTeX (https://miktex.org/download/ctan/systems/win32/miktex/setup/windows-x64/basic-miktex-2.9.7417-x64.exe), as Matplotlib libraries require LaTeX for nice visualization in PyTorch
+**Before** you install Anaconda, make sure to have a LaTeX distribution installed, for example MiKTeX (https://miktex.org/download/ctan/systems/win32/miktex/setup/windows-x64/basic-miktex-2.9.7417-x64.exe), as Matplotlib libraries require LaTeX for nice visualization in Python.

 After the Anaconda installation, follow specific instructions on https://pytorch.org/get-started/locally/ to get the correct